ChiLiubio/microeco/README.md

 ## Use
 See the detailed package tutorial (https://chiliubio.github.io/microeco/) and the help documentations.
+If the tutorial website can not be opened because of bad internet connection, you can download the microeco-master.zip and open the index.html to see the tutorial using your browser directly.
 If you want to run the codes in the tutorial completely, you need to install some additional packages, see the following **Notes** part.